EngineerPehr/flashcardApp/README.md

 #### deleteDeckHandler

 This function is the handler for when the user clicks on a deck's delete button.
 It presents the user with a modal confirmation window.
-If the user confirms the deletion, then it calls the `deleteDeck` function (presented below) and refreshes the page.
+If the user confirms the deletion, then it calls the `deleteDeck` function.
+The page then returns the user to the `Home` page, or refreshes the page if the user is already on the `Home` page.
 It then logs ``Deck ID: ${id} - Deleted`` to the console.
-If the user cancels, then it logs ``Deck ID: ${id} - Deletion Cancelled``.
+If the user cancels, the page is neither changed nor refreshed, and the function logs ``Deck ID: ${id} - Deletion Cancelled``.
 The id variable refers to the deck's id property.
 These logs are included to aid in potential debugging.

 #### deleteDeck